caiosabadin/notes/sass/tutorial.md

 }
 ```

-Notwithstanding their apparent fruitlessness, there are certain situations, yet to be addressed, whose only optimal solution would be the use of placeholders.
-For instance, they are specially handy when [extending selectors](#extending).
+Notwithstanding their apparent fruitlessness, there are certain situations whose only optimal solution would be the use of placeholders.
+For instance, they are specially handy when [extending selectors](#extending), a situation yet to be addressed by this guide.

 ## Variables ##

 A variable holds values.
 They may be: numeric, list, strings, hexadecimal colours, among others.

-After the processing of a SCSS file, the variables are thoroughly replaced by the values they were set with.
+After the processing of a SCSS file, variables are thoroughly replaced by the values they were set with.

 They are similarly declared as regular CSS properties, except a dollar symbol precedes their name, i.e. ``$variable: value;``.
 They are called by ``$variable``, e.g.: